Widow of Orlando nightclub gunman on trial on charge of aiding attack

-ORLANDO, Fla.
-(Reuters) - The widow of the gunman who killed 49 people at a gay nightclub in Orlando, Florida, in June 2016 is set to stand trial in federal court starting on Thursday on charges including aiding her husband in one of the deadliest mass shootings in U.S. history.
+ORLANDO, Fla., March 1 (Reuters) - The widow of the gunman who killed 49 people at a gay nightclub in Orlando, Florida, in June 2016 is set to stand trial in federal court starting on Thursday on charges including aiding her husband in one of the deadliest mass shootings in U.S. history.

 Noor Salman, wife of Omar Mateen, is the only person charged in the attack on the Pulse nightclub and faces up to life in prison if convicted.
 Mateen, 29, died in an exchange of gunfire with police at the club.